apache/druid/docs/operations/java.md

 The project team does not recommend running with Java 17, because certain Druid functionality is not currently compatible with Java 17.

-There are many free and actively-supported Java runtimes available for these versions, such as [Corretto](https://aws.amazon.com/corretto/) and [Zulu](https://www.azul.com/downloads/?package=jdk#download-openjdk).
+There are many free and actively-supported Java runtime environments available, such as [Corretto](https://aws.amazon.com/corretto/) and [Zulu](https://www.azul.com/downloads/?package=jdk#download-openjdk).
 The project team does not recommend any specific runtime over any other.